 - The most recent multi-user support lets Jar of Beans users save their own customized settings without any obstacles.

 Bliss is a powerful open source OS based on Android that aims to run your favorite applications natively in your Linux system.
-It is one of those Android Emulators for Linux that gives users the power to utilize their system resources more efficiently when running even the most resource intensive games.
-The developers have curated out a really impressive package that lets almost any Linux users run their favorite Play Store apps like a system level software.
+It is one of those Android Emulators for Linux that gives users the power to utilize their system resources more efficiently when running even the most resource-intensive games.
+The developers have curated out a really impressive package that lets almost any Linux users run their favorite Play Store apps like system-level software.

-Bliss offers quite a number of ROMs and GSI builds among which the x86 variant is the one you’ll use to run your Android apps in your Linux Machine.
-It supports booting from either MBR or UEFI type of bootloaders, thus is guaranteed to run smoothly in about every Linux computer.
-A project from the renowned XDA developers, Bliss is fun to use and powerful when considering performance metrics.
+Bliss offers quite a number of ROMs and GSI builds, among which the x86 variant is the one you’ll use to run your Android apps in your Linux Machine.
+It supports booting from either MBR or UEFI type of bootloaders; thus, it is guaranteed to run smoothly in about every Linux computer.
+A project from the renowned XDA developers, Bliss, is fun to use and powerful when considering performance metrics.

 Highlights of Bliss

 - Bliss comes with a considerable number of customization opportunities so you can easily modify the look and feel of your Linux Android emulator.